merenlab/anvio.org/tutorials/pangenome-graphs/index.md

 anvi-self-test --suite pangenomics
 ```

-Anvi'o might complain in case you haven't set up the databases yet and we strongly advice you to do so before running this tutorial.
+Anvi'o might complain in case you haven't set up the databases yet and we strongly advise you to do so before running this tutorial.

 ```bash
 anvi-setup-scg-taxonomy